aj-archipelago/cortex/README.md

 Integration tests load `.env`, enable REST routes for the test process, and may require provider keys, Redis, MongoDB, workspace services, or other local infrastructure.
-Live REST model-call coverage is opt-in with `CORTEX_RUN_REST_LIVE_TESTS=true`.
+Some live REST compatibility groups are further gated by `CORTEX_RUN_REST_LIVE_TESTS=true` or vendor-specific live-test flags.
 For the REST integration subset only, use:

 ```sh
 npm run test:integration:rest